Kevin Partida: Professional

 On January 21, 2018, Partida was selected in the third round (58th overall) of the 2018 MLS SuperDraft by the San Jose Earthquakes.
 He was signed by San Jose's USL affiliate Reno 1868 FC on March 13, 2018, where he would join former UNLV teammate and fellow San Jose draft pick Danny Musovski.

 On June 9, 2018, Partida joined Reno's MLS parent club San Jose Earthquakes on loan for the remainder of the 2018 season.
 San Jose picked up their option on Partida and made the move permanent at the end of the 2018 season.

 After the 2019 MLS season, Partida was released by San Jose.
 He rejoined Reno 1868 on December 16, 2019.

-On October 30, 2020 following the USL Championship regular season, Partida joined MLS side Minnesota United ahead of their upcoming playoff fixtures.
+On October 30, 2020, following the USL Championship regular season, Partida joined MLS side Minnesota United ahead of their upcoming playoff fixtures.

 On September 23, 2021, Partida returned to the USL Championship with Indy Eleven.

 Partida signed with Orange County SC on January 10, 2022.
+On May 12, 2023, Partida was found guilty of using a homophobic slur towards a San Diego Loyal player during a fixture between Orange County and San Diego on May 6, 2023.
+He was suspended for a total of six matches.